A term that describes the usability of a product, service or location by as many people as possible.

 Activities of Daily Living (ADLs)

 Personal care tasks necessary for every day living.
-These include dressing, bathing, eating, using the toilet, and moving about the home.
+These include dressing, using the toilet, and moving about the home.
 Click on the highlighted links for some of our favorite products.

 Aging in Place